Opposite Words for Kindergarten – Animation with Audio

 Answer: Light.

 You can repeat this small quiz on other days.
-Step by step, children will remember more opposite words with pictures for kids from this lesson.
+Step by step, children will remember more opposite words from this lesson.

 FAQs about Opposite Words for Kindergarten

 Parents and teachers often ask how to use this Opposite Words for Kindergarten lesson.
-So here are short answers and clear tips to teach and revise opposite words for kids.
+Here are short answers and clear tips to teach and revise opposite words for kids.

 -